MCD-50/OpenEd/README.md

 # After you are done with this.
 Connect your android device with your PC and run

-For Android in a new terminal window navigate to Android directory and run `react-native run-android` this. will install the app on your android device
+For Android in a new terminal window navigate to Android directory and run Please refer facebook react-native home page for more info on how to run app on device.
+`react-native run-android` this will install the app on your android device
 `npm start`

 For Node-backend run